 Ecommerce software is software you need to run an online store.
 Famous online retail websites like those of Amazon, Tesco, Vente-Prive and Zalando run on software.
 It enables these websites to offer visitors the possibility to search for products, add them to their shopping carts and eventually buy them online.

-Good ecommerce software gives you enough features you can implement in your online store.
+Good ecommerce software gives you features with an ecommerce functionality.
 Think about product pages, a search feature, a shopping cart, the implementation of payment methods of more.

-What is the best ecommerce software in 2021?
+What is the best ecommerce solution in 2022?

 Currently, there are so many ecommerce solutions, that the answer to this question really depends on your needs.
 Do you want to run a simple store with just a few products?
 Or do you have a website with different databases and do you want to sell to multiple countries?
 Or maybe you want to open an online store as an addition to the physical store you have.

 How do I compare platforms?

-If you have found several ecommerce software solutions, you need to compare them to find which solution best suits your needs.
+If you have found several ecommerce software providers, you need to compare them to find which solution best suits your needs.
 The first reaction might be to compare prices.
 That’s OK, but make it an honest comparison.
 Don’t just look at the ‘per month’ price, but also check what other prices, fees and paid upgrades there are.
 Try to calculate what each software solution will cost you per month or per year.
 And if you use free open source software, take in consideration the hours you will make (or have someone make for you) to customize the software.

 When comparing ecommerce software, not only look at what your online store needs now, but also what it might need in the future.
 Is your goal to be active in multiple countries?
 Do you want to sell totally different kind of products later?
 Then make this part of your research when you are comparing the different features of the solutions you have found.